 New appointments to the Department of Obstetrics and Gynaecology

-University of Melbourne welcomes Professor Clare Scott, Professor Suzanne Garland AO & Professor Eva Dimitriadis to the Department of Obstetrics and Gynaecology, Royal Women’s Hospital.
+University of Melbourne welcomes Professor Peter Davis, A/Professor Brett Manley and A/Prof Louise Owen, into the University Department of Obstetrics and Gynaecology, Royal Women’s Hospital.

 On announcing the news Professor Susan Walker AO, Head, Department of Obstetrics and Gynecology, said, “These are international leaders in their field- they are absolutely stellar academics and neonatal clinicians.
 They have worked alongside, rather than within, our Department for many years, and it is well overdue for this to change.
 They have an exceptional research record, and we are hugely proud of them.
 We are keen to strengthen our relationship with this group of neonatal specialists in the Parkville Precinct and to grow our partnership with the Royal Women’s Hospital in the area of neonatology into the future.”